 Look at the little dolls on the inside fabric!
 Just right after Dolly Dilettante's heart!

-. . .
+And a lovely note made out of rose wrapping paper. . .
 And buttons, sewn so carefully onto a game card!

 . . .
 Dolly hugs Donna!